David Schechter: Hurricane Harvey

-In August of 2017, Hurricane Harvey struck Houston, Texas.
-The storm impacted the technical functioning of Houston based ABC affiliate, KHOU TV.
+In August 2017, Hurricane Harvey struck Houston, Texas.
+The storm impacted the technical functioning of Houston based CBS affiliate, KHOU TV.
 At around 6 am, the storm began to flood the station's studios, causing them to move television operations to the second floor of the station.
 Later that morning, the station evacuated the building and ceased centralized television coverage and control room operation, leaving the broadcast to field reporter Brandy Smith.
 At 9:52 am, KHOU went off-air completely, leaving the Houston area without broadcast emergency information.

 After the outage, Schechter, along with the WFAA team, organized a takeover of the KHOU broadcast to restore emergency coverage to the Houston area.
 With remote access, WFAA took over KHOU's Facebook page with Schechter serving as ad hoc anchor for the Houston station.
 For the next seven hours, Schechter anchored the KHOU news, initially calling Houston reporters over the phone to receive live updates.
 Around 4:45 pm, the WFAA control room regained connection with reporters in the field, broadcasting their live image and audio.
 Schechter said of the experience "we were just trying to get [KHOU] people in a position to report out what they were seeing and what they knew because they're the ones that the community trusts."

 By 10:00 pm, WFAA and KHOU had begun a simulcast of the flood emergency.
 At 10:30 pm, WFAA transferred the broadcast back to KHOU.

 Climate coverage

 On Verify Road Trip, Schechter began covering climate change, addressing the pattern's threat and need for additional news coverage from a local level.

 In 2020, Schechter and his partner, Horner, released "Verify Road Trip: Climate Truth," an hour-long piece that took a climate-change skeptic on the road to investigate his beliefs, from Texas to Alaska.
 The Chicago Review of Books said of the documentary: "Some folks say you can’t convince a skeptic.
 But Justin’s story is proof that you can."
 The piece earned Schechter a 2020 Scripps Howard Award and a 2021 duPont-Columbia Award.

-Schechter left WFAA in July of 2022 after 16 years at the station.
+Schechter left WFAA in July 2022 after 16 years at the station.